vint21h/nagios-check-hddtemp/README.rst

 .. nagios-check-hddtemp
 ..
 README.rst

-A check_hddtemp documentation
+A nagios-check-hddtemp documentation
 =============================

-    *check_hddtemp is a Nagios-plugin that that uses hddtemp (www.guzu.net/linux/hddtemp.php) to check disk temperature over the network*
+    *nagios-check-hddtemp is a Nagios-plugin that that uses hddtemp (www.guzu.net/linux/hddtemp.php) to check disk temperature over the network*

 .. contents::